TimothyRedPanda/timothyredpanda/README.md

 1) [Red Panda Portfolio/Studio](https://github.com/TimothyRedPanda/red-panda-portfolio): I continually beaver away at this not only to solidify my own knowledge but help other developers just starting out on their journeys.
 I am really proud of how it is coming togother and loving the journey.

-2) [Eco Leap](https://github.com/TimothyRedPanda/eco_leap): This joint project between myself and Kelsey Baker is at the early stages of development.
-But it is something that is close to my heart.
-Aimed at those trying to offset their carbon footprint, it will help user calculate the effect on their carboon emissions any travelling will have.

-3) [Red Panda Components/Icons](https://www.npmjs.com/settings/timothypandacode/packages): I am especially proud of having three npm packages published.
+2) [Red Panda Components/Icons](https://www.npmjs.com/settings/timothypandacode/packages): I am especially proud of having three npm packages published.
 A component library and icon library included.
 I want to make them a bit more feature rich when I get the chance.
 But Red Panda Studio and Eco Leap take priority currently.

-4) [West Midlands Combined Authority Dashboard](https://github.com/TimothyRedPanda/communications_dashboard): This was a team project and my main contributions were the yearly view and the onclick and onhover cards including their logic.
+3) [West Midlands Combined Authority Dashboard](https://github.com/TimothyRedPanda/communications_dashboard): This was a team project and my main contributions were the yearly view and the onclick and onhover cards including their logic.
 It was created intially over four one week sprints to answer a problem statement from Siobhan Bassford, Director of Communications at West Midlands Combined Authority.
 I am especially proud of the feedback we received:

 > “The team really listened to what I needed,
 > incorporated everything I wanted into the tool